Get a FREE, Personalized 7-Day Music Making Course

 Be Mindful with Repetition

-Practice at Slow Speeds
+Work at Slow Speeds

 When you’re practicing something new – especially a song – go TURTLE SPEED slow.
 Like so slow the song or piece or scale isn’t even recognizable.
 Gradually increase your speed as you get better at playing whatever it is you’re playing.

-Always Practice With a Metronome
+Always Use a Metronome

 Rhythm and timing are extremely important, so whatever you practice – whether it’s scales, chords, progressions or songs – do it to a metronome.
 And constantly be trying to improve your groove/feel/rhythm.